-- 4. In the Source IP Address field, enter the address from which the traffic will originate.
-This is usually a WAN IP address originating from the internet.
-In this example, we are setting the Source IP Address to 0.0.0.0 which allows connections from anywhere. - 5.
+- 4. In the Source IP Address field, enter the address that the traffic will originate from.
+This is usually a WAN IP address originating from the internet. - 5.
 In the Incoming Port Range fields, enter the range of ports to forward.
 For example, entering 6881 in the first field and 6999 in the second field will forward the 19 ports between and including 6881 and 6999.
 If you wish to forward a single port, enter the same port number in both the first and the second fields. - 6.
 In the Destination IP Address field, enter the local IP address of the LAN client to which port traffic will be forwarded. - 7.
 In the Destination Port Range fields, enter the port range for the destination.
 In many cases these ports will be the same as the Incoming Port Range.
 If you wish to specify a single port, enter the same port number in both the first and the second fields. - 8.
 Click the Save button.
 The port forwarding rule is displayed at the bottom of the screen as highlighted in Figure 4 below.